On Effective Field Theories with Celestial Duals: Discussion

 \section{Discussion}

 The constraints~(\ref{eq:constraint11}), (\ref{eq:constraint12}), (\ref{eq:constraint21}), (\ref{eq:constraint22}) and~(\ref{eq:constraint31})--(\ref{eq:constraint33}) are incredibly restrictive.
 Most apparently sensible theories fail to satisfy them.
-Heterotic string theory (compactified on a torus to 4D) fails to satisfy them due to the presence of $R^2 \phi$ terms and the absence of $R^3$.\footnote{We thank Mina Himwich for pointing this out.} Closed bosonic string theory also violates the constraints since it produces a non-vanishing four-positive helicity graviton amplitude~\cite{Broedel:2012rc}.
-This suggests that either the OPE in~(\ref{eq:genericOPE}) is incomplete (see also~\cite{Garcia-Sepulveda:2022lga}) or that the theories which fail to satisfy these constraints do not have celestial duals.
+Heterotic string theory (compactified on a torus to 4D) ostensibly fails to satisfy them due to the presence of $R^2 \phi$ terms and the absence of an $R^3$ term.\footnote{We thank Mina Himwich for pointing this out.} However, the four-positive helicity graviton amplitude vanishes in this theory as can be seen from the double copy construction~\cite{Azevedo:2018dgo}. {This is because $\kappa_{2,2,2}$ vanishes and the two scalars (axion and dilaton) give contributions to the left-hand side of~(\ref{eq:constraint12}) that vanish when summed.
+While the vanishing of the four-positive helicity amplitude does not guarantee associativity, it serves as an easy (particularly when the spectrum involves multiple particles with the same helicity) but powerful check on OPE associativity.
+It is intriguing to wonder about other contributions (massive particles, bound states, resonances, extended objects) to the OPE of massless particles, see for e.g.~\cite{Garcia-Sepulveda:2022lga}.
+If some or all of these contributions are indeed present, this suggests that the OPE in~(\ref{eq:genericOPE}) is incomplete and these additional contributions might modify the analysis in this paper.
+Alternatively, theories which fail to satisfy these constraints simply do not have celestial duals.}

-Interestingly, one example of a theory which does satisfy the constraints is the chiral higher-spin theory studied in~\cite{Metsaev:1991nb,Metsaev:1991mt,Ponomarev:2016lrm}.
+Interestingly, one {other} example of a theory which does satisfy the constraints is the chiral higher-spin theory studied in~\cite{Metsaev:1991nb,Metsaev:1991mt,Ponomarev:2016lrm}.
 Working in the light-cone approach, they derived the following solution for the coupling constants after requiring Poincar{\'e} symmetry:

 where $l_P$ is a parameter with dimension of length.
 One can easily check that~(\ref{eq:higherspin}) satisfies all the constraints in (\ref{eq:constraint11}), (\ref{eq:constraint12}), (\ref{eq:constraint21}), (\ref{eq:constraint22}) and~(\ref{eq:constraint31})--(\ref{eq:constraint33}).